Bank of England to start 2013 on sidelines as economy scrapes by

 "I think the best way to describe the economy is fragile but stable and it will remain this way for the next couple of quarters," said Rob Wood, economist at Berenberg Bank.

-A Bank survey found banks planned to increase credit supply in early 2013 after a record rise in loan availability late last year, which was helped by the Funding for Lending Scheme.
+A BoE survey found banks planned to increase credit supply in early 2013 after a record rise in loan availability late last year, which was helped by the Funding for Lending Scheme.

 The central bank said the programme, which provides cheap funding to banks to encourage lending, is unlikely to materially affect lending volumes until early to mid-2013.